 Transition risks may arise from initiatives and trends associated with climate change mitigation and the transition to a low carbon economy, changes in investor appetite, shifting customer preferences, technology developments, changes in supervisory expectations, and other regulatory and policy changes.
 Transition risks could directly impact Westpac by, for example, giving rise to higher compliance and/or funding costs, lower revenue from sectors materially exposed to transition risk, and potential legal or regulatory risk.
-We are also exposed to transition risks through our lending to higher risk sectors or regions and our own transition pathway.
+We are also exposed to transition risks through our lending to right risk sectors or regions and our own transition pathway.
 Transition risks may place additional pressure on customers, including pressure to reduce greenhouse gas emissions, that could result in loss of revenue and increased credit risk.
-In addition, Westpac may not be able to reduce lending to higher risk sectors or regions and/or regulation to continue to lend to certain sectors.
+In addition, Westpac may not be able to reduce lending to higher risk sectors or regions, as a result of possible stakeholder requirements and/or regulation to continue to lend to certain sectors.